gnojus/nec/README.md

 or build with `go install github.com/gnojus/nec@latest`.
 Note that CGO (`CGO_ENABLED=1`) is required to build with keychain support for Mac OS.

-The Github releases also feature self-updating capabilities via `update` command.
+The Github releases also feature self-updating capabilities via `update` command (since `v0.0.11`).
-(since `v0.0.11`).
 When building from source updates can be enabled using linker flags:
 `-ldflags "-X main.version=<version> -X main.repo=gnojus/nec"`.